 Harry Price, PhD

 Harry Price joined Stetson in 2001 and is an Associate Professor of Chemistry.
 He has taught and conducted research at the university level since 1995.
 Harry received his BS in Biology and PhD in Chemistry from the University of Illinois at Chicago.
-His graduate research focused on characterizing the binding and chemical reactivity of carcinogens to different forms of DNA.
 As a postdoctoral fellow at Johns Hopkins School of Medicine, he carried out tropical disease research that focused on the development of drug resistance in the blood-borne parasite that causes African sleeping sickness in humans and related diseases in livestock.

 As a faculty member at Stetson, Harry serves as program coordinator for the Biochemistry major offered by the Department of Chemistry and Biochemistry.
 He has been recognized for teaching excellence receiving Stetson’s John Hague award, Stetson’s William Hugh McEniry award, and the American Chemical Society’s Outstanding Teacher at a Four-Year College award.
 Harry values collaborating with faculty and participating in interdisciplinary research.
 His research spans both experimental and computational chemistry.
 Student projects have ranged from the construction and characterization of biochemical fuel cells to the screening of bioactive constituents extracted from plants.